orbeon/orbeon-forms-doc/form-builder/README.md

 Form Builder can be used without much technical knowledge to build a vast range of forms.
 Some of the advanced features do require technical knowledge, but you don't necessarily have to use them, and if you do you can delegate the task as Form Builder lends itself to team work.

+## Lifecycle of a form

+Deployment use cases for Form Builder and Form Runner can vary depending on configuration, but here is a typical life for a form:

+* **Design time** — The form author
+    * Initiates the creation of a new form definition from the Form Builder summary page
+    * Edits the form definition from the Form Builder editor
+    * Saves the form definition
+    * Tests the form definition
+    * Multiple edit/save/test cycles can take place
+    * Publishes the form definition

+* **Runtime** — The form user
+    * Initiates the creation of new form data from the form's summary page
+    * Enters data into the form
+    * Reviews, saves, submits, or downloads form data

+Form definitions, as well as form data, can also be searched and deleted.

 ## Terminology

 A few useful terms used in this document: